18F/identity-idp/app/assets/images/email/README.md

 For example, since [SVG images are not well-supported](https://www.caniemail.com/features/image-svg/) in all email clients, this folder may include rasterized versions of common SVG images.

-These images should not be used in application views, since vector images (SVG) are typically preferred.
+These images should not be used in application views, since vector images (SVG) are typically preferred due to improved render quality and smaller file size.